shaunpersad/redu/README.md

 are simple, open-ended concepts, their implementations often are not, and often leaves us with a lot of boilerplate.

-What _is_ simple, is React's component-level state management, where events trigger action functions, which in turn call setState, to update that component's state:
+What _is_ simple, is React's component-level state management, where events trigger action functions, which in turn call `setState`, to update that component's state:
 ```jsx harmony
 class Counter extends Component {
   constructor(props) {